Fodro/fpm/README.md

 # fpm
-Fodro's project manager
-It can help you to manage projects.
+Fodro's project manager is tool to manage your projects.